dsouzaj98/Clustering_Stocks/README.md

 ## KMeans Implementation
-Before utilizing the kmeans clustering, I normalized the data so that the clusters did not simply cluster based on the raw price of the movements.
-After normalizing, I ran my kmeans pipeline to predict the cluster for each company. <br><br>
+Before utilizing the kmeans clustering, I normalized the data so that the clusters did not simply cluster based on the raw stock price of the movements.
+After normalizing, I used my kmeans pipeline to predict the cluster for each company. <br><br>